aritakahayashi-png/protected-set-theory/README.md

 V_AI ≈ 0

-Thus optimization pressure in AI systems can increase indefinitely unless externally constrained.
+Thus AI optimization dynamics resemble a frictionless system in which pressure gradients can increase without natural damping.

 This creates a new systemic risk.